The Providence of God in Joseph’s Life

 One day Jacob sent Joseph to look for his brothers who were tending to their father’s flocks away from home.
 When the brothers saw him, they were filled with hate and resentment and they planned to get rid of him.
 And they sold him to a band of slave traders.
 The traders sold Joseph in Egypt to a wealthy man by the name Potiphar.
 With hard diligent work, Joseph earned the trust of Potiphar who set him in charge of all that he owned.
-But Potiphar’s wife had her eye on him.
+But Potiphar’s wife had her eye on the Hebrew servant.
 And when he did not yield to her, she fabricated a false lie about him which caused her husband to throw him in prison.

 One day Pharaoh had disturbing dreams and he sought his wise men to help him know the meaning of the dreams but they utterly failed.
 Then, the butler remembered that Joseph had the gift of dream interpretation and he told Pharaoh about him.
-The king sends immediately for the prisoner to give the interpretation of the dreams.
-The Lord revealed the meaning of the dreams that there will be seven years of plenty and prosperity upon all the land which will be followed by seven years of famine.
+The king sent immediately for the prisoner to give the interpretation of the dreams.
+The Lord revealed the meaning of the dreams and showed that there will be seven years of plenty and prosperity upon all the land which will be followed by seven years of famine.
 And Joseph offered a plan to help Egypt be fully prepared for the coming famine.
 Pharaoh was so impressed with the wisdom of the Hebrew that he appointed him second in command over all the land of Egypt.